-- Read the label.
-Look for a product high in protein and low in calories from added sugar. - Check the nutrition label per serving: - o 20-30 grams of protein per serving - o 150-200 calories per serving - o 5 or more grams carbohydrate You need some carbohydrates - 0-4g added sugar per serving Avoid empty calories from sugar - Avoid shakes for weight gain like original Ensure®, Glucerna®, Boost® or Breeze® and sugary drinks like Special K®.
+- Check the nutrition label per serving: - 20-30 grams of protein per serving - 150-200 calories per serving - 5 or more grams carbohydrate You need some carbohydrates - 0-4g added sugar per serving Avoid empty calories from sugar - Avoid shakes for weight gain like original Ensure®, Glucerna®, Boost® or Breeze® and sugary drinks like Special K®.
 These can slow down weight loss, cause weight gain, and may result in dumping syndrome due to the high sugar content.